LucasTambor/zephyr_bist/README.md

-# LP Core Example Application
+# LP Core and BIST Example Application

-This project demonstrates a simple interaction between the High-Performance (HP) Core and the Low-Power (LP) Core on the ESP32-C6 DevKit.

-**HP Core Behavior:**

-The HP Core continuously rotates the colors of an RGB LED.

-When the Boot button is pressed, it triggers an interrupt that:

-Sends an interrupt to the LP Core.

-Puts the HP Core into deep sleep mode, causing the RGB LED to stop rotating.

-**LP Core Behavior:**

-On boot, the LP Core sends a "Hello World!" message to the console with the identifier: `esp32c6_devkitc/esp32c6/lpcore`.

-It then waits for an interrupt from the HP Core (triggered by the Boot button press).

-When the interrupt is received, the LP Core waits for 5 seconds and then wakes up the HP Core.

-The LP Core only resets when the device is powered up.

-## Initialization
+This project demonstrates how to integrate the Zephyr OS on HP (High-Performance) and LP (Low-Power) cores of the ESP32-C6, along with the ESP-BIST library for built-in self-test functionality.

 The first step is to initialize the workspace folder (``my-workspace``) where the ``lpcore_app_example`` and all Zephyr modules will be cloned.
 Run the following